Esk3tit/wtes-timer-director/README.md

 # wtes-timer-director
+REWRITTEN WITH NEXT.JS AND APPWRITE
-Rewrite of War Thunder eSports Admin Panel and Director Timeline with Next.js and Appwrite
+War Thunder eSports Timeline Director app for casters and stream management